Cut Down Wear and Tear

-Fizzy drinks and citrus fruits and juices all contain acid.
+Fizzy drinks, citrus fruits and juices all contain acid.
 Sugary and starchy foods cause your mouth to make acid.
 Each wears away the enamel on your teeth.

 Don’t swish these drinks around in your mouth.
 Follow it up with milk or cheese to “cancel out” the acid.
 Eat sugary and starchy foods with your main meals, not as snacks.
-That’s when your mouth makes the most saliva to help wash acid away
+That’s when your mouth makes the most saliva to help wash the acid away.

 Be on the Lookout for Cancer

-As you age, there’s a small chance you could develop cancer of your mouth, throat, tongue, or lips.
+As you age, there’s a small chance you could develop cancer of your mouth, throat, tongue or lips.
 The best way to prevent this is to stop smoking and drink alcohol only in moderation.
-Use lip balm with sunscreen whenever you go outside.
+Use a lip balm with sunscreen whenever you go outside.